Weekly Seminars in DNS

 Thursdays 11:30am-12:30pm (ET).
 Official class time 11:25am-12:40pm.

-THIS SEMINAR IS BEING HELD VIA ZOOM FOR THE FALL 2023 SEMESTER.
-SEE LINKS BELOW.
+THIS SEMINAR IS BEING HELD VIA ZOOM THIS SEMESTER.
+SEE REGISTRATION LINK BELOW.

 This weekly seminar is based in the Division of Nutritional Sciences (DNS) with presentations reflecting the interdisciplinary scope of fields relevant to global food, nutrition, health, food systems, poverty and development, particularly in low-income countries.